shakfu/inferna/docs/intro.md

 # Introduction

 inferna is a zero-dependency Python library for local AI inference.
-It provides high-performance Cython bindings to three powerful C++ inference engines:
+It provides high-performance nanobind-based bindings to three powerful C++ inference engines:

 - **llama.cpp** - Large language model inference for text generation, chat, and embeddings